 How to get to Copenhagen

 We flew to Copenhagen from London.
 Copenhagen Airport is 6 miles south east of the city centre.
 The Metro Line M2 runs from the airport into the city, taking just 15 minutes.
 Alternatively, you can take the train in the opposite direction and be in Malmö, Sweden in 25 minutes.
-This is a direct service between Malmö and Copenhagen (city and airport) runs approximately every 20 minutes.
+There is a direct train service between Copenhagen Airport, Copenhagen and Malmö which runs approximately every 20 minutes.

 Getting Around Copenhagen

 We did a lot of walking, but also used a combination of subway, trains and buses.
 The Copenhagen public transport system is clean and efficient.
-If you’re planning on using public transport, day passes are available.
+If you’re planning on using public transport, day passes are available and can be purchased from ticket machines at stations.

 Where to stay in Copenhagen